Thank you for visiting my page. Here is a little something about me.

 I graduated from the American Academy in Larnaca in 2007 and pursued undergraduate studies in Psychology (Bachelor of Science) in the United Kingdom at the University of Essex between 2007 and 2010.

-My professional training incorporated humanistic and cognitive-behavioural interventions in a pluralistic context.
+My doctoral training incorporated humanistic and cognitive-behavioural interventions in a pluralistic context.
 This means that my work is based on the philosophy that each of us is different, with unique experiential processes, coping strategies and therapeutic needs.
 Embracing diversity and building on inherent strengths towards the road to empowerment and recovery is at the heart of what I do.

 Research papers and interests